Story by Tor Pinney Back to List of Tor's Tales

 Well, hell!
 I didn't either.

-Somehow Tailfeather was muscled into Sparrow's lee for the second time.
-I put a bight in the new tow line and, unwilling to trust the snap-shackle, made the staysail halyard fast through it with a bowline.
-We led the halyard's bitter end to the powerful, two-speed jib sheet winch in the cockpit where Sherrie, silent but determined, began to crank.
+Somehow we muscled Tailfeather into Sparrow's lee for the second time.
+I put a bight in the new towline, attached the staysail halyard, and led the halyard to the powerful, two-speed jib sheet winch in the cockpit where Sherrie, silent but determined, began to crank.
 I stationed myself forward to guide the skiff.

 "Crank faster!"
 I shouted to my mate.
 "Faster!!"

-Sherrie redoubled her effort, leaning her whole body into the winch handle, fighting the terrific force of the taut halyard.
-Without breaking her stride, she wretched and threw up and cranked harder still.
+Sherrie redoubled her effort, leaning her whole body into the winch handle.
+Without breaking her stride, she wretched and threw up and then cranked harder.
 From belowdecks among the tossed cockpit cushions and debris, Shaolin was barking persistently, upset at being left out of whatever was going on.
 Again the dinghy flew out to leeward; again it slammed into Sparrow with terrific impact.
 The second floorboard section flew out and floated away.

 Sure enough, ZOOM!
 CRASH!
 Tailfeather did it again.

 It didn't.
 There was a momentary lull after the three big ones; the seas eased off.
 I grabbed the dinghy and wrestled her over the lifelines onto the coach house.
 Sherrie eased off on the halyard and Tailfeather settled down with uncharacteristic grace.
-We managed to turn the dink over and manhandle her to her normal on-deck carrying position.
-There, it was done!
+We manhandled her to her customary position on deck and it was done!

 But I confess it would have been easier to do in harbor before we left.